-Certain of our NGL, refined products and crude oil pipeline systems provide interstate common carrier movements subject to regulation by the FERC under the Interstate Commerce Act ("ICA").
-Pipelines providing such movements (referred to as "interstate liquids pipelines") include, but are not limited to, the following: ATEX, Aegis, Dixie Pipeline, TE Products Pipeline, Front Range Pipeline, Mid-America Pipeline System, Seaway Pipeline, Seminole NGL Pipeline and Texas Express Pipeline.
-These pipelines are owned by legal entities whose movements are subject to FERC regulation, including periodic reporting requirements.
-For example, ATEX, Aegis and the TE Products Pipeline are owned by Enterprise TE Products Pipeline Company LLC ("Enterprise TE"), which provides certain FERC-regulated movements.
+Certain of our NGL, refined products and crude oil pipeline systems provide interstate common carrier movements that are subject to regulation by FERC under the Interstate Commerce Act ("ICA").
+Pipelines providing such movements (referred to as "interstate liquids pipelines") include, but are not limited to: Aegis Ethane Pipeline, Dixie Pipeline, Front Range Pipeline, Mid-America Pipeline, Seaway Pipeline, Seminole NGL Pipeline and Texas Express Pipeline.
+These pipelines are owned by legal entities that are subject to FERC regulations, including periodic reporting requirements.

 The ICA prescribes that the rates we charge for transportation on these interstate liquids pipelines must be just and reasonable, and that the rules applied to our services not unduly discriminate against or confer any undue preference upon any shipper.
 The FERC regulations implementing the ICA further require that interstate liquids pipeline transportation rates and rules be filed with the FERC.
-The ICA permits interested persons to challenge proposed new or changed rates or rules, and authorizes the FERC to investigate such changes and to suspend their effectiveness for a period of up to seven months.
+The ICA permits interested persons to challenge proposed new or changed rates or rules and authorizes the FERC to investigate such changes and to suspend their effectiveness for a period of up to seven months.
 Upon completion of such an investigation, the FERC may require refunds of amounts collected above what it finds to be a just and reasonable level, together with interest.
 The FERC may also investigate, upon complaint or on its own motion, a carrier's rates and related rules that are already in effect.
 If the FERC concludes, after holding a hearing on such complaint, that the challenged rate or rule was not just and reasonable, it may order a carrier to change the rate or rule prospectively and pay damages (i.e., reparations) caused by the imposition of such rate or rule for a period of up to two years prior to the filing of the complaint.